trailblazer/trailblazer.github.io/gems/trailblazer/upgrading-1-to-2.md

 All your 1.1 legacy code can now be run in parallel to 2.x operations and workflows - you can upgrade old code and introduce the new semantics as you go.
 Please note that this does not slow down any runtime execution and mustn't be considered "dirty".

-## Upgrade Path / Overview
+## Upgrade Path

 Theoretically, you don't have to touch any 1.1 code at all.
+The file structure is identical and all abstractions from 1.1 still exist (except for `Builder`).
+Only the internals of `Operation` have changed: you now structure your business code into steps on a "railway".

 1. You can keep old TRB1 operations.